belligerentbeagle/QuietQuant-public/README.md

 - [ ] Execute trades through IBKR API
 - [ ] How often does the intrinsic value change?
 How often should we re-calculate it? -> Can store the intrinsic value in a database and update it every 3 months.
 - [X] User authentication
+- [ ] Google Authenticaiton
+- [ ] Score system for top options to trade
+- [ ] Efficient finding of household name stocks against list of undervalued stocks.
+- [ ] Bot checks all possible before deciding which ones to go for based on available portfolio. and best options ranked out of all those, considering buying power use.
+- [ ] Bot make sure its not bank

 # Change log:
+19 Jun:
+1. Google Authentication

+18 Jun:
+1. Improve Kelly Criterion calculation by agreeing on a standard way to decide how to determine "loss" amount.
+1. Add points system to list of top stocks to trade
+1. Pull options chain from IBKR
+1. Move to Fly.io

 14 Jun:
 1. Implemented latest news API for growth rate estimation for individual stock analysis.
 1. Used gpt-4o with strict format restrictions for growth rate estimation with news articles.